Thank you for signing up to . You will receive a verification email shortly.

 These are the diets that work fast

-When trying to lose weight, whatever the diet you choose, establishing a calorie deficit is a “great place to start”.
-Constantinos Yiallouros, the head of fitness at Anytime Fitness UK, says, “Without expending more calories than you take in, you’re unlikely to lose weight and achieve the results that you want.
+When trying to lose weight, whatever the diet you choose, establishing a calorie deficit is a "great place to start".
+Constantinos Yiallouros, the head of fitness at Anytime Fitness UK (opens in new tab), says, "Without expending more calories than you take in, you’re unlikely to lose weight and achieve the results that you want.

 "There are simple tools online (opens in new tab) for you to calculate the number of calories that your body needs to maintain your weight.
 From then, you need to set yourself an achievable deficit which you can attain from your food consumption and your physical activity.
 There’s no one size fits all approach but in general, the rule of thumb is that by having a daily deficit of 500 calories, it should result in one pound of weight loss per week."